-Bar in Alexandria, United States
+Bar in Alexandria, United States · Inside The Ritz-Carlton Coconut Grove, Miami

 The Commodore

-100ptsLow-key tavern pizza, no reservation needed.
+100Pearl PointsLow-key tavern pizza, no reservation needed.

 About The Commodore

 The Commodore is a low-friction Alexandria bar built around Chicago tavern-style pizza and a neighborhood crowd.
-Walk-ins work, the atmosphere runs loud and casual, and the food program — thin-crust square-cut pizza plus pastas — gives it more staying power than a standard bar.
+Walk-ins work, the atmosphere runs loud and casual, the food program — thin-crust square-cut pizza plus pastas — gives it more staying power than a standard bar.
 Book here when you want a lively, easy night without reservation stress.

 Should You Book The Commodore?